oVirt/ovirt-site/source/sla/quota.html.md

 *Add New Disk - When dialog box opens*

-     1. GUI will call the query command [[CategoryRhev31/Quota#QueryCommands|GetAllQuotaStoragesQuery]] with DC UUID
+     1. GUI will call the query command [[Features/Design/Quota#upgrade behaviour|GetAllQuotaStoragesQuery]] with DC UUID
      1. Return map of quotas, where each value represents a list of all the storage details.

 *Add New Disk - Confirm dialog box*

      1. User will pick the quota and the domain, he wants the disk should be initialized on.
      1. If quota_enforcement != DISABLED
-      1. Get quota storage properties for Quota ID, using the memory Map quotaStorageMap in [[CategoryRhev31/Quota#Classes|QuotaManager]].
+      1. Get quota storage properties for Quota ID, using the memory Map quotaStorageMap in [[Features/Design/Quota#Classes|QuotaManager]].
        1. If VM capabilities are extending the free space left in the Quota
         1. if the VM capabilities are extending extending 20% of the Quota space (Grace percent) then
          1. If quota_enforcement is enforce